Gorget patches: Pakistan

 In Pakistan, collar patches are worn by senior officers and staff officers on the basis of their rank.
 A collar patch signifies that an officer is either a staff officer (Colonel) or a General Officer (Brigadier General or above).

 When wearing non-combat standard uniform or service dress, Staff Officers (Colonel) in the Pakistan Army wear collar patches of crimson color with straight golden stripes and General officers wear collar patches of crimson color with golden braid.

 When wearing combat uniform (CCD), the collar patches of junior officers (Lieutenant Colonel and below) carry the insignia of serving arms.
 Staff officers (Colonel) have no collar patch and General officers (Brigadier General and above) wear the corresponding number of stars that their rank carries on the collar.

 Romania

 Historically coloured gorget patches of a distinctive "arrow head" pattern were used in the Romanian army to distinguish regiments and branches.
 They survive to a limited extent in the collar braiding of modern ceremonial uniforms.

 Russia

 In the Russian Empire collar patches of red, blue, white and green distinguished each infantry regiment within a given division.
 Cavalry and other branches had a variety of collar patches.

 In the USSR in 1924-1943 they served as the primary insignia of military ranks.
 The rank system changed several times, and collar patches were different in 1924–1935, 1935–1940 and 1940–1943 systems.
-When the shoulder marks were restored in 1943, collar tabs remained as an insignia of the branch and the arm of service.
+When the shoulder insignia was restored in 1943, collar tabs remained as an insignia of the branch and the arm of service.
 Since 1932 they were also used as an insignia in some civil services.

 The state of affairs is the same in the modern Russian Federation.